cattsmall/SwitchButtons/README.md

 4. Attach Switchbuttons.js to any pages on which toggle buttons are needed

 5. Copy and paste the SwitchButton you need from the demo site or this readme!

+6. *Optional* - Download an icon font library like Symbolset, Foundation Icons (included), Entypo, or Font Awesome.

+7. *Optional* - change the <i> tag class & content to match your preferred icon font.

 * List of SwitchButtons + code *